Inside the North Korean military | Pictures | Reuters

 North Korean military participate in the celebration of the 70th anniversary of the founding of the ruling Wormore

+North Korean military personnel paddle a small boat amid morning fog over Taedong River in Pyongyang.
+REUTERS/more

+North Korean leader Kim Jong-un presides over an urgent operation meeting on the Korean People's Army Strategimore

-A missile is fired from a naval vessel during the test-firing of a new type of an anti-ship cruise missile to more
+A missile is fired from a naval vessel during the test-firing of a new type of anti-ship cruise missile to be more

-A view of artillery fire and landing exercises guided by North Korean leader Kim Jong Un.
+Tanks are seen during the Korean People's Army tank crews' competition at an unknown location.
 REUTERS/KCNA

+North Korean leader Kim Jong Un as he guides a flight drill for the inspection of airmen of the Korean People'more

+North Korean officers shield themselves from the rain after the parade celebrating the 70th anniversary of themore

-A North Korean woman and soldiers look at a Chinese tour boat from the banks of the Yalu River near the North more
+Female North Korean soldiers patrol along the banks of Yalu River, near the North Korean town of Sinuiju, oppomore

-Landing and anti-landing exercises being carried out by the Korean People's Army at an unknown location.
-REUTEmore

-Landing and anti-landing exercises being carried out by the Korean People's Army at an unknown location.
-REUTEmore
+A combat drill of the service personnel of the special operation battalion of KPA Unit 525.
+KCNA via REUTERS

-Soldiers ride motorcycles past a stand with North Korean leader Kim Jong Un during the parade celebrating the more
+North Korean leader Kim Jong Un poses with soldiers during an inspection of the defense detachment on Ung Islemore

 下一个